differentpla-net/differentpla-net.github.io/_posts/2022/2022-12-14-failed-allocate-directory-watch.md

 It's similar to [this problem]({% post_url 2020/2020-01-10-max-user-watches %}).

-You can see the current limits with `sysctl fs.inotify`, which are as follows:
+You can see the current limits with `sysctl fs.inotify`.
+On Ubuntu, with the defaults, these are as follows:

 ```
 fs.inotify.max_queued_events = 16384